 It is no longer necessary to treat varicose veins with surgery.
 The latest walk in/walk out, non surgical varicose vein techniques of Endovenous Laser Ablation (EVLA) and Ultrasound Guided Sclerotherapy (UGS) have been available at Palm Vein Clinic in Auckland for over ten years.
 We are able to treat almost all varicose veins, regardless of size, non surgically.
 This means you can generally return to work the same day but you will need to avoid heavy lifting or straining for 2-3 weeks.

 Dr John Barrett of Palm Clinic in Auckland introduced Ultrasound Guided Sclerotherapy to New Zealand in 1998 and was one of the first exponents of Endovenous Laser Ablation for varicose vein treatments in New Zealand.
-Dr Barrett is Chairman and a Foundation Fellow of the Australasian College of Phlebology.
-Dr Barrett works with a team of three phlebologists (Dr Sam Dunn, Dr Robyn Baker and Ms. Alison Hayes) at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
+We have a team of phlebologists (Dr Sam Dunn and Dr Robyn Baker) at Palm Clinic in Auckland which is the busiest Vein Clinic in New Zealand.
 Palm Clinic has performed over 3000 laser treatments for varicose veins and more than ten thousand ultrasound guided sclerotherapy procedures.

 Laser is now the most popular treatment for varicose veins in the world.
 It has recently been recommended as the preferred treatment by NICE (National Institute for Health and Care Excellence) in the UK.
 UGS is the second most recommended varicose vein treatment by NICE with vein surgery third on the NICE list.

 Palm Clinic is an affiliated provider to Southern Cross for varicose veins.
 Medical necessity criteria apply.